MartinvonBerg/wp_post_map_view_simple/readme.md

     ```json
     a:7:{s:7:"village";s:6:"Marktl";s:12:"municipality";s:13:"Marktl (VGem)";s:6:"county";s:20:"Landkreis Altötting";s:5:"state";s:6:"Bayern";s:14:"ISO3166-2-lvl4";s:5:"DE-BY";s:7:"country";s:11:"Deutschland";s:12:"country_code";s:2:"de";}
     ```
+    By using [mapview] the retrieved **geoadress** will be stored as updated metadate to your post.

 #### Check Category and Icon Mapping:
 Categories are now defined in a JSON file.
-Below is the mapping:
+So it is fully customizable by changing the file.
+The Icon-PNGs are expected in `/Plugin-Folder/images/` Below is the mapping:

 | Tag in Post | Category | Icon |
 |------------|----------|---------------|